hartwigmedical/hmftools/serve/README.md

 ### Coordinate and mutation filter resolving for codons and exons

-For resolving coordinates for codons and exons the Hartwig canonical transcript of a gene is used exclusively.
-If evidence for a specific codon or exon range is defined for a different transcript this evidence is ignored.
-If no transcript is configured in the knowledgebase, it is assumed the canonical transcript is implied.
+For resolving coordinates for codons and exons the Hartwig canonical transcript of a gene is used exclusively:
+  - If evidence for a specific codon or exon range is defined for a different transcript this evidence is ignored.
+  - If no transcript is configured in the knowledgebase, it is assumed the canonical transcript is implied.

 For ranges that represent exons, the range is extended by 5 bases on both sides of the exon to be able to capture splice variants affecting the exon.

-In addition to resolving coordinates, every codon and exon range is annotated with a filter indicating which types of mutations are valid for this range.
+In addition to resolving coordinates, every codon and exon range is annotated with a filter indicating which type(s) of mutations are valid for this range.
 SERVE tries to determine this based on the information specified in the knowledgebase, but if that information is not sufficient, the Hartwig driver catalog is used to determine the filter.